Amazon Aurora Documentation

 Instance Monitoring and Repair

-Amazon RDS is designed to continuously monitor the health of your Amazon Aurora database and underlying Amazon Elastic Compute Cloud (Amazon EC2) instance.
+Amazon RDS is designed to continuously monitor the health of your Aurora database and underlying Amazon Elastic Compute Cloud (Amazon EC2) instance.
 In the event of database failure, Amazon RDS will automatically restart the database and associated processes.
-Amazon Aurora is designed to not require crash recovery replay of database redo logs, which greatly reduce restart times.
-It also isolates the database buffer cache from database processes, which allows the cache to survive a database restart.
+Aurora is designed to not require crash recovery replay of database redo logs, which greatly reduce restart times.
+It also isolates the database buffer cache from database processes, which helps the cache to survive a database restart.

-Multi-AZ deployments with Amazon Aurora Replicas
+Multi-AZ deployments with Aurora Replicas

-On instance failure, Amazon Aurora uses Amazon RDS Multi-AZ technology, which is designed to automate failover to one of up to 15 Amazon Aurora Replicas you have created in any three Availability Zones.
-If no Amazon Aurora Replicas have been provisioned, in the case of a failure, Amazon RDS is designed to automatically attempt to create a new Amazon Aurora DB instance for you automatically.
+On instance failure, Aurora uses Amazon RDS Multi-AZ technology, which is designed to automate failover to one of up to 15 Aurora Replicas you have created in any three Availability Zones.
+If no Aurora Replicas have been provisioned, in the case of a failure, Amazon RDS is designed to attempt to create a new Aurora DB instance for you automatically.
 You can also help minimize failover time by replacing community MySQL and PostgreSQL drivers with open source and drop-in compatible AWS JDBC Driver for MySQL and AWS JDBC Driver for PostgreSQL.
-You may also use RDS Proyx to reduce failover times and improve availability.
+You may also use RDS Proxy to reduce failover times and improve availability.
 If failovers occur, Amazon RDS Proxy is designed to route requests directly to the new database instance.

 Global Database

 For globally distributed applications you can use Aurora Global Database, where a single Aurora database can span multiple AWS Regions to enable fast local reads and disaster recovery.
-An Aurora Global Database uses storage-based replication to replicate a database across multiple Regions, with low latency.
+An Aurora Global Database uses storage-based replication to replicate a database across multiple Regions, typically with low latency.
 You can use a secondary Region as a backup option in case you need to recover quickly from a regional degradation or outage.
 A database in a secondary Region can be promoted to full read/write capabilities quickly.

 Fault-Tolerant and Self-Healing Storage